Higher homotopy categories, higher derivators, and K-theory: -theory of higher derivators

+This uses the fact that $F$ respects pointwise equivalences in $\Der$.
 Moreover, the first map above defines a natural transformation which is canonically identified with $\mu$.
 As a result, we have constructed a zigzag of natural transformations from the constant endofunctor at $\mu$ to $\mathrm{id}_{\facto}$ satisfying (i)--(iii). \end{proof}